NERSC/sc18-dl-tutorial/README.md

 **`data/`** - folder containing the specifications of the datasets.
 Each dataset has a corresponding name which is mapped to the specification in `data/__init__.py`

+**`models/`** - folder containing the Keras model definitions.
+Again, each model has a name which is interpreted in `models/__init__.py`.

+**`configs/`** - folder containing various configuration files.
+Each configuration specifies a dataset, a model, and all relevant configuration options (with some exceptions like the number of nodes, which is specified instead to SLURM via the command line).

+**`scripts/`** - contains an environment setup script and some SLURM scripts for easily submitting the example jobs to the Cori batch system.

+**`utils/`** - contains additional useful code for the training script, e.g. custom callbacks, device configuration, and optimizers logic.

 ## How to launch the examples.

 ### Single-node CNN on CIFAR10